James Oatley: Legacy

+Examples of Oatley’s clocks, of which there are approximately 22 known examples, are considered a fine examples of colonial craftsmanship and they are sought after by collectors.
+There are also clocks held by major Australian cultural collections including Oatley long case clock at the National Museum of Australia and another at the Art Gallery of South Australia.

-Oatley and his family's and his son salah legacy has been reflected via geography.
+Additionally Oatley and his family's and his children's legacy has been reflected via geography.
 In 1903, the southern Sydney suburb of Oatley was named after the family.
 Prior to that, the area west of the railway line was known as New Oatley's, which was a sub-district of Hurstville, and Oatley Platform; east of the railway line was known as Oatley's, which was a sub-district of Kogarah.
 In 1905, Frederick Street, Oatley, named after Frederick Stokes Oatley, was constructed as the main street of the new suburb.

 Oatley Street, Woollahra, lying between Ocean Street and Edgecliffe Street, existed in the 1850s and early 1860s.
 Frederick Stokes Oatley resided between Ocean Street and Oatley Street, Woollahra.

 Oatley Lane, Oatley Street, and Oatley Road, all of which were named after James Oatley Jnr, existed in East Sydney.
 Oatley Road extended into Paddington.
 A remnant of Oatley Road still exists in Paddington, running beside the Victoria Barracks.

 The original Oatley land between Moorefields Road and the railway line through Kingsgrove Station remained largely as open paddocks until it was subdivided for housing and industry in the early 1970s.
 A street off Kingsgrove Road was named after James Oatley.
 Just north of Moorefields Road are Robert Street and Eleanor Avenue.

 Personal life

 The personal life of James Oatley was well documented in the 1825 Muster of New South Wales, and in his will.
 Oatley married twice.
 In England, he married Sarah Bennett.
 Little is known about this marriage.
 James than had a de facto relationship with Mary Stokes, his housekeeper.
 Mary was the mother of his three sons, James Stokes Jnr, Frederick Stokes, and George (1820–1821) shown as James' children in the 1825 Muster, and each described in James' will as "my adopted son".
 Mary arrived in Sydney on 8 June 1815 on board the Northampton, with her son, then called James [but later renamed Robert], born during the voyage.
 The 1825 muster clearly indicates that Robert was Mary's child, but not James' child.
 Robert was described as "an adopted child" in James' will.
 After Mary's death, Oatley married Mary Ann Bogg in 1833.